pasientskyhosting/nginx-static/docs/repo_layout.md

  - more code here
 ```

 However if you wish to use scripting support you'll want to split code and scripts up.
-To ensure your scripts are in the public part of your site.
+To ensure your scripts are not in the public part of your site.

 ```
  - repo root (/var/www/html)